rajivsambharya/rajivsambharya.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student in the [Operations Research and Financial Engineering department](https://orfe.princeton.edu) at Princeton (started in Fall 2019).
+I am a third year PhD student in the [Operations Research and Financial Engineering](https://orfe.princeton.edu) department at Princeton (started in Fall 2019).
 My research focuses on using data-driven techniques to solve mathematical optimization and control problems.
 Some specific interests include semidefinite programming, robust optimization, and differentiable optimization.

+My email is rajivs [at] princeton.edu.
+Here is my [Google scholar](https://scholar.google.com/citations?user=2FZJ820AAAAJ&hl=en) page.